Rukhsanaashhad/rag-based-book-assistant/docs/03-module-3-nvidia-isaac/01-introduction.md

 ## Key Features of Isaac Sim

+### Photorealistic Rendering
--   **Photorealistic Rendering**: Leveraging NVIDIA's RTX technology for stunningly realistic visuals.
+Leveraging NVIDIA's RTX technology for stunningly realistic visuals.

+### Physics Simulation
--   **Physics Simulation**: High-performance, GPU-accelerated physics for accurate simulation of robot dynamics and interactions.
+High-performance, GPU-accelerated physics for accurate simulation of robot dynamics and interactions.

+### Synthetic Data Generation
--   **Synthetic Data Generation**: Creating large-scale, annotated datasets for training perception models.
+Creating large-scale, annotated datasets for training perception models.

+### ROS/ROS 2 Integration
--   **ROS/ROS 2 Integration**: Seamlessly connect your ROS-based robotics applications with Isaac Sim.
+Seamlessly connect your ROS-based robotics applications with Isaac Sim.

 ## Getting Started with Isaac Sim

+### Installation and Setup
--   **Installation and Setup**: A guide to installing Isaac Sim and its dependencies.
+A guide to installing Isaac Sim and its dependencies.

+### User Interface
--   **User Interface**: An overview of the Isaac Sim interface, including the viewport, stage, and property panels.
+An overview of the Isaac Sim interface, including the viewport, stage, and property panels.

+### Creating a Simple Scene
--   **Creating a Simple Scene**: Building a basic simulation environment with a robot and some objects.
+Building a basic simulation environment with a robot and some objects.

 ## Next Steps